codeshaine/curlify/README.md

 <h1 style="text-align:center">Curlify</h1>

-<p>NOTE: I think TUI for api testing is not good solution.
+<p>NOTE for me: I think TUI for api testing is not good solution.
 I thought I would use it heavily but I just went to curl for quick testing anyway.
 I have better plan for this, the one that I would use.
 I will try to build that when I have time.</p>

 <p>